 That’s similar to the way that bonds work.
 As of this writing, U.S. 10-year Treasury Notes yield less than 1%, compared to U.S. corporate bonds with a 3.3% yield or high-risk CCC rated bonds with a yield of almost 18%, according to The Wall Street Journal.

 Real estate investors expect returns much higher than 1% but aren’t willing to gamble their capital on a high risk investment.
 Instead, they aim for risk-adjusted returns somewhere in the middle.

-That’s exactly what can be found with Roofstock's turnkey properties, where annualized returns from houses in 4-star and 5-star neighborhoods run around 6-7% and 1-star to 3-star neighborhoods run around 7.5-12%.
+That’s exactly what can be found with some of Roofstock's properties, where annualized returns from houses in 4-star and 5-star neighborhoods run around 5-7% and 1-star to 3-star neighborhoods run around 7.5-12%.

 If you’re not interested in dealing with the uncertainty of managing your own rehab projects and want to buy a property that shouldn’t have any major expected expenses (HVAC, roof, water heater, etc.), most investors will find that there are far more benefits to buying turnkey real estate than there are drawbacks.

 However, before deciding to take the plunge on investing in turnkey rental property, there are several important things to consider: